flashbake/sandbox/README.md

 At every block, regardless of baker, it monitors the operations to figure if the block has been included.
 If not, it keeps sending it to the next flashbaker until it is.

+Anyone can run a relay.

 ## Flashbake endpoints

-The flashbake endpoint listens to 2 ports: baker port and relay port.
+The flashbake endpoint is set up by the baker as an auxiliary service.
+It listens to 2 ports: baker port and relay port.

 It puts incoming bundles to the flashbake mempool.
 When receiving a request from the baker, it returns the bundle containing the transaction with the highest fee.